 Sharing similar objectives to the Kantega short (pt.
 5), this approach differs in that it takes itself seriously.
 Which can make it vulnerable to parody.

-In this short guide, COMCAST reviews the steps small businesses need to take to better organize a remote workforce.
+In this short guide, COMCAST reviews the steps small businesses need to take to better organise a remote workforce.

 With easily scannable segments and engaging infographics, this content is designed to be picked over and functions as another example of info-on-the-go for the busy professional, with links to PDFs for further reading.